shawnmckinney/py-fortress-sample/README.md

     git clone https://github.com/shawnmckinney/py-fortress-sample.git
     ```

-2. Change folder to where the sample program is:
+2. Change folder into the project:
     ```
-    cd py-fortress-sample/sample/ldap
+    cd py-fortress-sample
     ```
-    _you should now be here: [py-fortress-sample/sample/ldap](./sample/ldap)_
+    _you should now be here: py-fortress-sample_

-3. Now edit config file:
+3. Now edit the config file:
     ```
     vi py-fortress-cfg.json
     ```